RedCham/ComputerSystemBasic/README_SH.md

 >- *Note*
 >- this **Document** is not finished.
->- It can update anytime.
+>- It can be updated anytime.

 Purpose
 -------